-- 1. A LBP consisting of a market benchmark with a duration profile similar to the System's liabilities.
-The expected return for the LBP is 3.1% (20 years/geometric mean) as of the date of this document. - A LCPP consisting of the following asset classes and targets, and the broad, commonly-used market indices that could be used for each asset class, are shown in Appendix A. The expected return for the LCPP is 7.0% (20 years/geometric mean) as of the date of this document. - 3.
-A SAAP consisting of the following asset classes and targets shown in Appendix A. The expected return of the SAAP is 7.8% (20 years/geometric mean) as of the date of this document.
+- 1. A LBP consisting of a market benchmark with a duration profile similar to the System's liabilities. - 2.
+A LCPP consisting of the following asset classes and targets, and the broad, commonly-used market indices that could be used for each asset class, are shown in Appendix A. - 3.
+A SAAP consisting of the following asset classes and targets shown in Appendix A.